ricopinazo/fs2-jdbc/README.md

 # fs2-jdbc
-A thin JSBC wrapper for FS2
+A thin JDBC wrapper for FS2

 You can find an article going through some of the details on it here: